 Use the Government's benefits calculator to see what you could claim.
 This should only be used as a guide and the results may differ from what you are actually offered.

-The Government is providing a £150 one-off Energy Bills Rebate for most households in council tax bands A-D. Details about the discretionary scheme and how to apply for this will be available from April 2022.
-Find out more details about the Energy Bills Rebate.
+The Government is providing a £150 one-off Energy Bills Rebate for most households in council tax bands A-D. Find out more details about the Energy Bills Rebate.

 If your household income is low, you might be able to get help towards reducing your water bill.
 Apply online at www.bigdiff.co.uk, read pdf The Big Difference scheme leaflet (70 KB) for more information.